© 2018, Farok J. Contractor, Rutgers Business School

 Considering these facts, I conservatively estimate that 30–40 percent of all FDI affiliates worldwide in the UNCTAD World Development Reports or World Bank databases are shell companies—a sobering thought for analysts and scholars using these data.
 And my estimate may, in fact, be low.

 In simple terms, an inversion involves a company shifting its corporate headquarters to a lower-tax jurisdiction by acquiring/merging with a foreign firm in a lower-tax country.
 For large multinational companies, the annual savings can be in the billions, as illustrated by the aborted Pfizer (US)-Allergan (Ireland) merger in April 2016.
-In Ireland, corporate taxes max out at 12.5 percent compared with the maximum 35 percent US tax rate.
-But the US would then lose billions in tax revenues.
-Other examples since 2012 include Mylan moving to the Netherlands, Burger King to Canada, and Medtronic to Ireland—all of which have lower tax rates than the US.
+In Ireland, corporate taxes max out at 12.5 percent, which is lower than many advanced nations.
+Other examples since 2012 include Mylan moving to the Netherlands, Burger King to Canada, and Medtronic to Ireland—all of which had lower tax rates than the US.

-For all the political bluster and opprobrium, the numbers of inversions have been very few, though each is large.
+For all the political bluster and opprobrium, the numbers of inversions have been very few, and now after 2018 with reduced tax rates in the US, they are likely to be very rare.
 For the US, six were completed in 2015, up from four in each of the previous two years.
 (See Figure 4.)
 As long as MNCs have the perception that home nation taxes are higher than in other nations, inversions will continue in the future.
-[Also see my blog posts of October 9, 2015, International Tax Avoidance: Clarifying Multinational Company Tax Issues, and April 12, 2016, Inversions…and Versions (of Tax Truths).]

 Figure 4.
 US Corporate Inversions